XzAeRo/yii.bootstrap.flat-ui/README.md

 Once you have done this, just refresh your Yii website and you should see the whole Flat UI theme in his full beauty.

+## Troubleshooting

++ **Theme not updating after installation:** check that you followed every step in the installation process, and verify the folder structure for the extension and the theme.
++ **I made some changes in the extension css, or javascript, and it's not being updated in the live website:** delete everything under the webroot assets folder `webroot/assets`, and then refresh you website in the browser.